-"The only thing of lasting value that you still have, your tiny portion in Olam Haba - you sold?
-Is nothing holy to you?
-Is there nothing in this world that you value outside of money?
-Why, you are no better than a gentile!
+"The only thing of lasting value that you still have, your tiny portion in Olam you?
+Is there nothing in this world that are no better than a gentile!
 You vile, miserable creature!
 I don't want you for a husband!
 I demand a divorce.
 I refuse to live with a man to whom nothing is holy, not even his tiny portion of immortality."

 He saw that she was dead serious.
-He tried to wave the matter away, "It was only a joke..."
+He tried to wave the matter away, "It was only a joke ... "